KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_pool_and_sets.md

 }
 ```

 A descriptor set allocation is described with a `vk::DescriptorSetAllocateInfo` struct.
-You need to specify the descriptor pool to allocate from and an array of descriptor layouts that describes each of the descriptor sets you are allocating:
+You need to specify the descriptor pool to allocate from and an array of descriptor set layouts that describes each of the descriptor sets you are allocating:

 ```rust,noplaypen
 let layouts = vec![data.descriptor_set_layout; data.swapchain_images.len()];